tigejw/exhibit/README.md

 Be aware that if you want to run the local front and backend together, you will need to change the API URLs in the front end from 'https://exhibit-mw48.onrender.com/' to 'http://localhost:9090'
 --

-# Features
-- Browse artworks from museum collections
-- Search and filter by various criteria
-- Create and add artworks to personal exhibits
-- Exhibits are stored + saved.